wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-first-desktop-flow/includes/2-set-up-environment.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the environments list in the Power Platform admin center.](../media/environments.png)](../media/environments.png#lightbox)

 Now that you are in your chosen environment, add a database by selecting **Add database**.
-In the subsequent dialogue box, feel free to specify the requested values, but you can keep the defaults and press **Add**.
+In the subsequent dialog box, feel free to specify the requested values, but you can keep the defaults and press **Add**.
 You may be prompted to sign in again before creating your database.
 Upon doing so, your database should provision appropriately.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Add Database feature with details diplayed and Add button.](../media/database.png)](../media/database.png#lightbox)